rekha-balan/azure-docs-test2-pr.nl-NL/articles/logic-apps/logic-apps-scenario-error-and-exception-handling.md

 ## <a name="how-we-solved-the-problem"></a>How we solved the problem

-We chose [Azure DocumentDB](https://azure.microsoft.com/services/documentdb/ "Azure DocumentDB") as a repository for the log and error records (DocumentDB refers to records as documents).
+We chose [Azure Cosmos DB](https://azure.microsoft.com/services/cosmos-db/ "Azure Cosmos DB") As a repository for the log and error records (Cosmos DB refers to records as documents).
 Because Azure Logic Apps has a standard template for all responses, we would not have to create a custom schema.
 We could create an API app to **Insert** and **Query** for both error and log records.
 We could also define a schema for each within the API app.

 Another requirement was to purge records after a certain date.
-DocumentDB has a property called [Time to Live](https://azure.microsoft.com/blog/documentdb-now-supports-time-to-live-ttl/ "Time to Live") (TTL), which allowed us to set a **Time to Live** value for each record or collection.
-This capability eliminated the need to manually delete records in DocumentDB.
+Cosmos DB has a property called [Time to Live](https://azure.microsoft.com/blog/documentdb-now-supports-time-to-live-ttl/ "Time to Live") (TTL), which allowed us to set a **Time to Live** value for each record or collection.
+This capability eliminated the need to manually delete records in Cosmos DB.

 > [!IMPORTANT]
-> To complete this tutorial, you need to create a DocumentDB database and two collections (Logging and Errors).
+> To complete this tutorial, you need to create a Cosmos DB database and two collections (Logging and Errors).

 ## <a name="create-the-logic-app"></a>Create the logic app